 Smart saving lessons for any age

 The grade school years are a good time to talk about needs versus wants.
 Highlight the difference between buying what is needed now and saving for what your child may want later.
-An agreement between you and your child like LGFCU’s Child and Parent Financial Contract helps hold them ccountable for the money you give for allowances, or for borrowing or sharing of costs for their wants.
+A child and parent financial contract helps hold children accountable for the money you give for allowances, or for borrowing or sharing the costs for their wants.

 With age comes more money responsibilities.
 The teen and young adult years bring more discoveries of how to manage finances.
 That’s when a Zard Account can help.
-The account meets the needs of this age group by offering savings and checking accounts and a debit card.
+A teen account meets the needs of this age group by offering savings and checking accounts, and a debit card.

-Hopefully by this age your children are truly wild about saving, and regularly deposit money from birthdays, holidays or part-time jobs into their accounts.
-Like Fat Cat, Zard deposit accounts also earn dividends.
-The extra money is a good motivator for them to stay focused on reaching goals like buying a car or a new mobile phone.
-Contracts with your young adult also work especially well with pricier items where you need clearly defined agreements about shared costs.
+Hopefully, your children are truly wild about saving and regularly deposit money from birthdays, holidays or part-time jobs into their accounts.
+Dividends earned can be a good motivator to help children stay focused on reaching goals like buying a car or a new toy.

-Learning to save now could be a life-changing event for your child.
-If they learn to live within their means, they may increase their chances for a more financially secure future.
+Learning to save now could be a life-changing event for your children.
+As they learn to live within their means, they increase their chances of a more financially secure future.